carpentries-incubator/OpenRefine-humanities-lesson/_episodes/01-working-with-openrefine.md

 > > `To number`.
 Doing `Facet` > `Numeric facet` creates a box in the left panel that shows a histogram of the number of
 > > entries per year.
 Notice that the data is shown as a number, not a date.
 If you instead transform the column to a date, the
 > > program will assume all entries are on January 1st of the year.
 > > 3.
 After creating a facet, click `Sort by count` in the facet box.
-The year with the most observations is 1534 and 1640.
+The year with the most observations is 1640.
 There are many data but among them are 1632, 1636.
 > >
 > {: .solution}
 {: .challenge}